Edzhevit/GameStore/README.md

     o Password – length must be at least 6 symbols and must contain at least 1 uppercase, 1 lowercase letter and 1 digit.

     o Confirm Password – must match the provided password.

 * LoginUser|email|password - This command sets the current logged in user if it exists.
 Otherwise, prints an appropriate message.
     Logged in user can logout.

 * Logout – This command logs out the user from the system.
 If there is no logged in user, print appropriate message.

-## 3.Implement Managing Games
+## 2.Implemented Managing Games
 As an admin, you have the option to add/edit/delete games to the catalog.
 * AddGame|title|price|size|trailer|thubnailURL|description|releaseDate
 * EditGame|id|values - A game should be edited in case of valid id.
-Otherwise, print appropriate message.
+Otherwise, prints appropriate message.
 A game should be added/edited only to the catalog, if it matches the following criteria:

    o Title – has to begin with an uppercase letter and must have length between 3 and 100 symbols (inclusively).